thekevingibbons/PySmores/README.md

 **For a more in-depth example that shows off the minimalism of PySmores, check out Example.py**

----

 I'm planning to create a video tutorial soon to walk through how to set up PySmores and use it effectively in your applications, stay tuned!

 For most questions regarding setting up your models and schemas, you'll want to check out the [Marshmallow documentation](https://marshmallow.readthedocs.io/en/stable/index.html).
 If the question has to do with saving/loading/deleting, it's probably something I need to fix, so please leave an issue that I can investigate!

+---
+### Reference.py

+Work in progress.
+The goal is to combine the power of SQL joins with the power of NoSQL simplicity.

+Reference allows you to save off, well, a reference to an object rather than a copy of it.
+In practice, this means when you have something like this:

+car1.owner = johnDoeObject

+car2.owner = johnDoeObject

+that if you needed to update any attributes of owner, you would need to ensure that all instances of johnDoeObject in the database were updated, regardless of where they are or what they're nested under.
+When you define owner as a Reference rather than an Owner object though, we save off a pointer (which is the id of the johnDoeObject document in the database) and some other metadata in order to reconstruct it upon retrieval.
+Functionally, this means that if I change johnDoeObject, **I don't need to be concerned with finding all of its uses, because the uses reference the johnDoeObject object I already changed** rather than having actual data.

+car1.owner = johnDoeReference

+car2.owner = johnDoeReference

+---